jaspervdj/hakyll/examples/hakyll/tutorials/part02.markdown

 ## Aso, the point emerges

 The `runHakyllActionIfNeeded` suggests why we use arrows. `HakyllAction` is more than just a function, it also tracks dependencies.
-This Hakyll to only execute our functions when it is really needed.
+This causes Hakyll to only execute our functions when it is really needed.
 In this particular case, `test` would only be executed if either `test.markdown` or `template.html` were recently changed.

 ## So what's renderChain then?